picoruby/picoruby/README.md

 `make` command will make three executable binaries

-- picomrbc
+- picorbc
-  - `build/host-debug/bin/picomrbc source.rb` makes `source.mrb` which is VM code runs on mruby VM
+  - `build/host-debug/bin/picorbc source.rb` makes `source.mrb` which is VM code runs on mruby VM
 - picoruby
   - `build/host-debug/bin/picoruby source.rb` executes Ruby just like normal `ruby` command
   - You can also do it like `build/host-debug/bin/picoruby -e 'puts "Hello World!"'`